cmwylie19/cockroachdb-write-test/HACRDB.md

 ---
 ## CockroachDB Availability Testing
 This demo tests availability of CockroachDB using different deployment modes.
-Secondly, this demonstrates how to use configure CockroachDB to remain available during failure and recover after failures.
+Secondly, this demonstrates how to configure CockroachDB to remain available during failure and recover after failures.
 For our tests, we have CockroachDB deployed behind a service so we can easily test availability of CockroachDB by sending requests through the service.

 - CockroachDB with 1 Replica (Deployment)
 - Cockroach with 3 Replicas (StatefulSet)

 ---

-First create the namespace for our testing:
+First create the namespace for testing:
 ```
 kubectl create ns cockroachdb
 ```